grafana/jsonnet-libs/apache-mesos-mixin/README.md

 The Apache Mesos overview dashboard provides details on resource utilization, queue usage, registrar state, allocator usage and master and agent logs.
 [Promtail and Loki needs to be installed](https://grafana.com/docs/loki/latest/installation/) and provisioned for logs with your Grafana instance.

-When running the Mesos master and agent process, specify the logs director using `--log_dir=/var/log/mesos/master/` and `--log_dir=/var/log/mesos/agent/` so logs can be found in the path `/var/log/mesos/master/*.log*` and `/var/log/mesos/agent/*.log*` when ingesting logs through the Promtail config..
+When running the Mesos master and agent process, specify the log directory using `--log_dir=/var/log/mesos/master/` and `--log_dir=/var/log/mesos/agent/` so logs can be found in the path `/var/log/mesos/master/*.log*` and `/var/log/mesos/agent/*.log*` when ingesting logs through the Promtail config..

 Logs from Apache Mesos are not enabled by default which will result in empty log panels if the following step is not performed.
 When running the Mesos master and agent process, specify the logs director using `--log_dir=` for both the master and agent.
 This path will differ depending on if you are running Linux or Windows but is required so that Promtail can ingest the logs.

-When running the mesos master add the following flag:
+When running the Mesos master add the following flag:
 `--log_dir=/var/log/mesos/master/` on Linux masters `–-log_dir=C:\Program Files\mesos\master\` on Windows masters

-When running the mesos agent add the following flag:
+When running the Mesos agent add the following flag:
 `--log_dir=/var/log/mesos/agent/` on Linux agents `–-log_dir=C:\Program Files\mesos\agent\` on Windows agents